 On April 24, a public meeting was held at the Rio Public Defenders Office with the title “Houses Invaded, Lives Violated and Other Police Abuses in Complexo do Alemão.”
 The meeting focused on police invasions of residents’ houses–to be used as police bases–and went on to cover the larger debate around arbitrary and violent police actions experienced in the favela.

 Given the current tensions in the favela, the atmosphere of the meeting was highly intense, emotionally charged and at times combative, despite efforts of the panel to moderate.
 The panel included representatives from the Public Defenders’ Office, the Human Rights Committee of the Rio de Janeiro State Legislative Assembly, the Public Security and Health Secretariats and leaders of the Pacifying Police Units (UPPs), as well as representatives from social movements within Complexo do Alemão.
 The initial aim of the meeting was a conciliatory one–to open up a channel of dialogue between residents and police.
-State Deputy Marcelo Freixo, in his role as president of the Rio Legislative Assembly’s Human Rights Commission, stated that “We need to stop wanting to know which side [the residents or the police] has the higher body count.
+State representative Marcelo Freixo, in his role as president of the Rio Legislative Assembly’s Human Rights Commission, stated that “We need to stop wanting to know which side [the residents or the police] has the higher body count.
 There’s no winner.”

 People shouted from the audience in response to Freixo’s attempt to create a mutual identification among both police and residents as equal victims of the same failed public security policies: “But there is a side A and a side B!”
 Incidentally there was a spatial division in the room: the uniformed policemen present, numbering around 30, sat together on one side while residents, carrying placards, occupied the other half of the room.